TA-Experiments-WSC/double-bottom-detection-ml/README.md

 ## 📊 **Dataset**

-- **Source:** The dataset consists of time series data with labels indicating the presence or absence of the Double Bottom pattern.
+- **Raw:**
+  - *benchmark_data.pkl*: Datasets with IBEX 35 OHLC data.
+  - *labels.cvs*: Data set with *Date* and *Label* columns.
+The *Date* column represents the first date of 30-day time windows.

+- **Processed:**
-- **Features:** The features were designed based on the recognition of characteristics present in the price patterns, taking into account local maxima and minima, as well as their positioning within the time window:
+  - *features.csv*: The features were designed based on the recognition of characteristics present in the price patterns, taking into account local maxima and minima, as well as their positioning within the time window:

    - `Abs Extrema Duration`
    - `Low Threshold Count`